Algebraic File Synchronization: Adequacy and Completeness: Reconciliation

 Again we know that if $S$ does not already have all marked commands at its beginning, then there is an unmarked command followed by a marked one.
 We show that these commands are independent and so they can be swapped resulting in an equivalent sequence.
 By repeating this process we can generate a suitable $S'$.

 Let therefore the marked command in $S$ be $\cxynv$ and the preceding unmarked command be $\czwmv$.
-As $S$ is simple and $\works{S}$, from Rules\nobreakspace \ref {ax_distantrel_breaks} to\nobreakspace \ref {ax_directparent_breaks} we know that these commands can only be on incomparable nodes or form a construction or destruction pair.
-In the first case, swapping the commands results in a sequence equivalent to $S$, and we show that the other two cases are not possible as they would lead to a contradiction.
+As $S$ is simple and $\wrks{S}$, from Rule\nobreakspace \ref {ax_distantrel_breaks} and\nobreakspace Lemma\nobreakspace \ref {simple_distant_pairs} we know that these commands can only be on incomparable nodes or form a construction or destruction pair.
+In the first case, swapping the commands results in a sequence equivalent to $S$, and we show that the other two cases are not possible as they would lead to contradiction.